garykac/shinjuku/design-notes/03-first-map.md

 <a href="../archive/tokyo-map/v02/tokyo-stations-2-sm.jpg"><img src="../archive/tokyo-map/v02/tokyo-stations-2-sm.jpg" height="270px" width="300px" /></a>

-In the end, 41 stations were selected to include on the map.
+In the end, 41 stations were selected to be included on the map.

 ## Choosing Connections